 ELLIS & ROSE: BIG IN DENMARK (2013)

-The boys’ second Edinburgh Fringe show was even bigger, crazier and lawsuitier than the first!
-They were included in The Scotsman’s Comedy Round-Up of the festival and won The Malcolm Hardee ‘Pound of Flesh’ Award for ‘their relentless pursuit of the kind of publicity money cannot- and perhaps should not- buy’.
+In 2013 the boys were included in The Scotsman’s Comedy Round-Up of the festival and won The Malcolm Hardee ‘Pound of Flesh’ Award for ‘their relentless pursuit of the kind of publicity money cannot- and perhaps should not- buy’.
 The award was a one-off created especially for them in lieu of the usual ‘Act Most Likely To Make A Million Quid’ Award.
-They won because Rich gave Gareth a black eye in a stunt which brought their comedy from the stage and the confines of an hour-long show into the streets of Edinburgh and even the national press (it’s complicated.
-Look it up).
-2014 was also the year they did a show called Jimmy Savile: The Punch & Judy Show.
+They won because Rich gave Gareth a black eye in a stunt which brought their comedy from the stage and the confines of an hour-long show into the streets of Edinburgh and even the national press (it’s complicated, look it up).
+2014 was also the year they performed Jimmy Savile: The Punch & Judy Show.
 It was inexplicable.

 “This is high-energy, innovative stuff from two engaging, entertaining guys.
 Perfect Free Fringe anarchy”